Canada national netball team: History

 Netball is a team ball sport and a variant of basketball for women and girls which was the result of a misinterpretation of James Naismith's rules for playing basketball by Clara Baer, though modifications made by Martina Bergman-Österberg eventually had influence as well.
 The sport is played primarily in English-speaking countries and was originally considered a Commonwealth immigrant sport but was gradually introduced into school programs.
 After its initial development in England in the late 1800s to early 1900s, the sport spread throughout the Commonwealth and was introduced into Canada in the early 1960s.
 The first netball games played in Canada took place in Montréal in 1962.
 The "Canadian Amateur Netball Association", now called "Netball Canada", was formed in 1973 and held the first national Canadian netball championship in 1975 which is now known as the Netball Canada National Championships.
 Today, netball is played mainly in Québec, Ontario, Alberta and British Columbia.

+In 1996, Canada hosted the third World Youth Netball Championships, which is now known as the Netball World Youth Cup.